ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 *Have you ever wanted to try other rhythm games?
 And if so, which ones?*

-> I don't want to try other rhythm games.
-Osu is the best!
+> I don't want to try other rhythm games, osu! is the best!

 *To finish things up, what does the future hold for you?
 Do you or Neuro have anything else that you'd like to mention?*